Grove City College

-Grove City College (GCC) is a private, conservative Christian liberal arts college in Grove City, Pennsylvania.
-Founded in 1876 as a normal school, the college emphasizes a humanities core curriculum and offers 60 majors and 6 pre-professional programs with undergraduate degrees in the liberal arts, sciences, business, education, engineering, and music.
-Though once associated with the Presbyterian Church, the college is now unaffiliated.
+Grove City College (GCC) is a private, conservative Christian liberal arts college in Grove City, Pennsylvania, United States.
+Founded in 1876 as a normal school, the college emphasizes a humanities core curriculum and offers 60 majors and six pre-professional programs with undergraduate degrees in the liberal arts, sciences, business, education, engineering, and music.
+The college has always been formally non-denominational, but in its first few decades its students and faculty were dominated by members of the Presbyterian Church, to the extent that it was sometimes described as having a de facto Presbyterian affiliation; in more recent decades, it and the Presbyterian Church have moved apart.

 History

 Founding

-Founded in 1876 by Isaac C. Ketler, the school was originally chartered as Pine Grove Normal Academy.
+Founded in 1876 by Isaac C. Ketler, the school was originally chartered as "Pine Grove Normal Academy".
 It had twenty-six students in its first year.
-In 1884, the trustees of Pine Grove Normal Academy in Grove City amended the academy charter to change the name to Grove City College.
+In 1884, the trustees of Pine Grove Normal Academy in Grove City amended the academy charter to change the name to "Grove City College".
 By charter, the doors of the College were open to qualified students "without regard to religious test or belief."
 Isaac Ketler served as president until 1913.

 Grove City was also supported by Joseph Newton Pew, founder of the Sun Oil Company.
 Pew and Ketler's sons, Weir C. Ketler and John Howard Pew, later went on to become Grove City president and president of the board of trustees, respectively.
 During the summer of 1925, J. Gresham Machen gave the lectures that formed the basis of his book, What Is Faith?

 World War II

 As World War II began, Grove City College was one of six schools selected by the United States Navy to participate in the highly unusual Electronics Training Program (ETP).
-Starting March 1942, each month a new group of 100 Navy and Marine students arrived for three months of 14-hour days in concentrated electrical engineering study.
+Starting in March 1942, each month a new group of 100 Navy and Marine students arrived for three months of 14-hour days in concentrated electrical engineering study.
 ETP admission required passing the Eddy Test, one of the most selective qualifying exams given during the war years.
 Professor Russell P. Smith was the program's Director of Instruction.
-By the fall of 1943, there were only 81 civilian men in the student body; thus, the presence of 300 or so servicemen contributed greatly in sustaining the College.
-This training at Grove City continued until April 1945; library records show that there were 49 classes graduating 3,759 persons.
+By the fall of 1943, there were only 81 civilian men in the student body; thus, the presence of 300 or so servicemen contributed greatly to sustaining the College.
+This training at Grove City continued until April 1945; library records show that 49 classes were graduating 3,759 persons.